Investing Mania's

 Bernard L. Madoff

-Here we go again - NY Times story Times Lists of investors --click here to see 163 pages of pdf list (See full
+Here we go again - NY Times story Times Lists of investors --click here WSJ list (See full Madoff Client List)

-FAMILY TRUST 238 MAMARONECK ROAD SCARSDALE, NY 10583 KMJ ASSOCIATES LLC EXECUTIVE PLAZA
+MAMARONECK ROAD SCARSDALE, NY 10583 KMJ ASSOCIATES LLC EXECUTIVE PLAZA 3443 HIGHWAY 66

 List of Victims